Skip to main content

 metric distribution between service site and different C-PSes.
 The

-(distance or radius) or number of service sites, etc.
+performance of service sites, etc.

 1.1.
 Terminology

-Internet-Draft Hierarchical metric distribution for CAT March 2024
+Internet-Draft Hierarchical metric distribution September 2025

 1.2.
 Requirements Language